 Hanami Town Shopping District is a small, but busy marketplace with three not-so-ordinary establishments: the Onimaru Chinese Restaurant,the next-door Yaoguro Grocery Store, & Huet Bakery across the street.
 Having a day in this little shopping district that could be described as "normal" is unlikely.

 Miki Onimaru, twenty-year-old poster girl of Onimaru, is an easily distracted, overly violent girl with only her mother Makiko to rein her in (usually with a beatdown).
-Megumi Kannazuki, also aged twenty, owner and poster girl of Huet, puts on a sweet face while hiding a cruel personality.
-Kankuro Nishiyama, aged 24, comes home after finishing college to finally get back at Miki for bullying him in their younger years.
+Megumi Kannazuki, also age twenty, owner & poster girl of Huet, puts on a sweet face while hiding a cruel personality.
+Kankuro Nishiyama, age 24, comes home after finishing college to finally get back at Miki for bullying him in their younger years.
 A few blocks down lives Wakana Endou, a sweet kid with a rough dog named "Toshiyuki".
 And last but not least is Akihiko Ohta, owner of Yaoguro, the only paragon of sanity in the block (and even then he has his wild side).
 These are their stories.

 Tropes in Ramen Fighter Miki include:

 - Abusive Parents: Played for Laughs.
 Makiko would frequently give Miki, her Woman Child of a daughter, outright violent curb-stompings.
 The fact that her daughter is a lazy bully also gives her a plausible reason.
 It's also deconstructed when you realize that Miki being a bully is partly because of the Abusive Parents.

 - Actor/Role Confusion: Happens when a little girl confuses Megumi with Hell Bunny, the villain from Star Rangers.
 Unusually for this trope, to fool a little girl with that lie is treated In-Universe as a Moral Event Horizon.